cyrillef/extract.autodesk.io/README.md

 This sample is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
 Please see the [LICENSE](LICENSE) file for full details.

+While the sample is licensed under the terms of the MIT license, the content people post on this site and the bubbles you can extract remain the property of their owner.
+For a good customer experience the resulting ZIP file includes the current version of the viewer, but the intellectual property of this component remains Autodesk's.
+You can freely use it for offline viewing on your device, and/or use it on you website, but you cannot claim it to be yours.

 ## Written by